Illustration copyright 2000 by Nucleus Communications, Inc. All rights reserved. http://www.nucleusinc.com

 An ischemic stroke happens when a blood vessel (artery) supplying blood to an area of the brain becomes blocked by a blood clot.
-About 80% of all strokes are ischemic strokes.
+About 80 out of 100 strokes are ischemic strokes.

 A hemorrhagic stroke happens when an artery in the brain leaks or bursts (ruptures).

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|